Jinguashi Shrine (Golden Shrine)

 黃金神社

-The shrine was built in 1933 after the Japan Mining Company took over the Jinguashi Mine.
-Due to gold mining, it is also known as the Golden Shrine, dedicated to the worship of Amaterasu.
-Due to a lack of maintenance, only stone pillars and foundations remain for people to pay their respects, but the scale of the Japanese shrine is still vaguely visible.
-The view is expansive, allowing for sights of Teapot Mountain and a glance over the Jinguashi settlement.
-There is a stone step path in the Gold Museum Park that leads to this site.
+The shrine was built in 1933 after the Japan Mining Company took over the Jinguashi Mine and is also known as the Golden Shrine due to gold mining activities, where it enshrines Amaterasu.
+Due to a lack of maintenance, only stone pillars and foundations remain for people to pay their respects, but the scale of the Japanese shrine can still be vaguely seen.
+The view is expansive, offering vistas of Teapot Mountain and overlooking the Jinguashi settlement.
+There is a stone stairway in the Gold Museum area that leads to this location.

-Address:8 Jinguashi Gold Light Road, Ruifang District, New Taipei City 224 (Gold Museum)
+Address:8 Jinguashi, Ruifang District, New Taipei City 224, Taiwan (Gold Museum)

 Jinguashi Shrine was established on March 2, 1898, during the Meiji period (31st year).
-It was built by the mining operator Tanaka Chōbei (Tanaka Group) in response to the frequent occurrence of bandit activity when the Jinguashi mining business began, which caused unrest among its workers.
-To stabilize their minds, a shrine was constructed at the eastern end of Jinguashi Mountain.
-On April 8, 1936, the Taiwan Mining Company invested in the reconstruction of the shrine to make Jinguashi Shrine a center of faith for mining workers and the only park in the mining area, planting ornamental plants and setting up resting places.
+It was built by Tanaka Chobei (Tanaka Group), the mine operator, in response to the frequent presence of bandits at the beginning of the Jinguashi mining business, which made the employees uneasy.
+To stabilize public sentiment, the shrine was constructed at the eastern end of the Jinguashi main mountain.
+On April 8, 1936, the Taiwan Mining Co. invested in rebuilding the shrine to make it the center of faith for the mining workers and the only park in the mining area, by renovating the shrine and planting ornamental plants, as well as setting up resting places.
 The renovated shrine was completed on July 15, 1937.
-Jinguashi Shrine enshrines three deities: Ōkuninushi, Kanayama-hiko, and Sarutahiko.
-During the Japanese colonial period, a grand mountain god festival was held every summer on July 15.
-The original construction of the shrine included the main hall, worship hall, purification fountain, and a stone pathway leading up to the shrine with three torii gates, five flagpoles, and a bronze cow at the entrance.
-Unfortunately, the shrine was damaged after the war, and today only two torii gates, several stone lanterns, and the foundation and beams of the shrine remain.
-Visitors can also enjoy the views of Mount Dadu (Keelung Mountain) and Teapot Mountain from here, and by following the shrine trail, they can reach the historical site of the four mines and the geological park.
+The Jinguashi Shrine is dedicated to the deities Okuninushi no Mikoto, Kanayama-hiko no Mikoto, and Sarutahiko no Mikoto.
+During the Japanese occupation period, a grand mountain god festival was held annually on July 15 in summer.
+The original architecture of the shrine included the main hall, worship hall, purification station, and the approach leading up the stairs, flanked by three torii gates, five flagpoles, and a bronze cow at the entrance.
+Unfortunately, the shrine's structures were damaged after the war, and today only two torii gates, a few stone lanterns, and the foundations and pillars of the shrine remain.
+Visitors can also enjoy the beautiful views of Mount Datou (Keelung Mountain) and Teapot Mountain, and by continuing along the shrine trail, one can reach the Four Pit Ruins and the geological park.

-Address:8 Jinguashi Gold Light Road, Ruifang District, New Taipei City 224 (Gold Museum)
+Address:8 Jinguashi, Ruifang District, New Taipei City 224, Taiwan (Gold Museum)

 Recommended Hotel Bookings